rpominov/basic-streams/README.md

 1. `disposer` must always return `undefined`
 1. After `disposer` was called, `sink` must not be called

-When a Stream is used the following rules must be obeyed:
+When a Stream is used the following laws must be obeyed:

+1. `stream` must be called with one argument, `sink`
+1. `sink` must be a function
 1. `sink` must always return `undefined`
 1. `disposer` must be called with no arguments
 1. `disposer` must be called at most once